A Mom’s Practical Guide to the Best Ideas for Your Family Christmas Bucket List

 If your younger ones want a more hands-on calendar, try the Lego’s City advent calendar, where they build a different small Lego toy every day!
 This is more expensive than the ones from the grocery store, but it’s a set that they can build with for a long time.

-Or maybe you want to start your advent tradition; this beautifully decorated wooden Christmas Tree advent calendar can be used every year, handed down to future generations!
+Or maybe you want to start your advent tradition; this beautifully decorated wooden Christmas Tree advent calendar can be used every year, and handed down to future generations!
 Make your own small gifts, or chocolates, or handwritten notes to hide behind each day’s number!

-Or to bring the fun (or relaxation) to a friend The English Tea Shop’s advent calendar is a great way to sample new flavors and still take part in counting down the days until Christmas.
+Or to bring the fun (or relaxation) to a friend, The English Tea Shop’s advent calendar is a great way to sample new flavors and still take part in counting down the days until Christmas.

 Yes, some of the above calendars are spendy, but you can reuse them.
 But in my heart, I still prefer the $2 chocolate candy-filled ones.